kaunel85/ong-bylaws/bylaws.md

 56. Active Members are expected to submit their transcripts and current class schedules to the Scholarship Chair by the second meeting of each semester, or as requested by the Scholarship Chair.
 If the class schedule is changed then it must be re-submitted.
 Transcripts must be submitted as a non-alterable copy of the Member’s full Academic Record as provided by McMaster University.

-57. An Active Member whose previous semester GPA falls below a 7 or whose cumulative GPA is below 6 is immediately included in the Scholarship Program.
+57. An Active Member whose previous semester GPA falls below a 7 or whose cumulative GPA is below 6 is immediately included in the [Scholarship Program][].
     1. For any Member on the program, the Executive Committee, in consultation with the Scholarship Chairman and the Chapter Advisory Board Chairman, can assess and adjust the program as deemed necessary for the Member.
 Any such adjustment may only be passed by the majority vote of the Executive Committee, the Scholarship Chairman, and the Chapter Advisory Board Chairman.
     2. Courses taken during the summer semester shall not effect a Member’s standing with respect to the Scholarship Program except where the Member was considered a full time student by McMaster University during the summer semester.